Cover and Hitting Times of Hyperbolic Random Graphs: The Effective Resistance Between Typical Vertices of the Giant

-We now treat the other sub-case, where the removal of the point does not make any point in~$U$ faulty.
+We now treat the other subcase, where the removal of the point does not make any point in~$U$ faulty.
 Observe that the number of vertices in the set $S_i$, for each $i \in [\tau]$, cannot increase by removing this point, and at most two sets $S_{j}$ and $S_{j+1}$ can lose at most one vertex by removing this point.
 No other sets are affected and thus, in this case, we have

 \textbf{Bound $2$ [$|f(x')-f(\widetilde{x})|$]:} We now bound $|f(x')-f(\widetilde{x})|$, the change to $f(x')$ by adding a point.
 Firstly, suppose that the tile which receives the point is already robust, or it is not robust and adding the point does not make it robust.
-In this case $U$ does not change and the point is contained in at most two sets $S_j,S_{j+1}$.
+In this case $U$ does not change, and the point is contained in at most two sets $S_j,S_{j+1}$.
 These sets gain at most one point and no other sets $S_i$ are changed, thus we have

-Otherwise, the point added increases $U$ by one point and the new point added has the same angle as an existing point in $U$ or is in-between two existing members of $U$.
+Otherwise, the point added increases the size of $U$ by one and either the new point added has the same angle as an existing point in $U$, or it is in-between two existing members of $U$.
 In the former case, one point is just added to at most two sets $S_j, S_{j+1}$ and, similarly to~\eqref{eq:add1}, we have $|f(x') - f(\widetilde{x})|\leq2(s+1)^{1+\kappa} $.
 Otherwise, a single set $S_j$ is affected, by being split in two sets $S_{j}',S_{j}''$, thus

 \textbf{Conclusion:} Finally, by the triangle inequality and~\eqref{eq:sub1}, \eqref{eq:sub2}, \eqref{eq:add1} and~\eqref{eq:add2}, we have which is at most $2\cdot (3s)^{1+\kappa}$ for large $n$ since $s\rightarrow \infty$, as claimed. \end{poc}